Latviets/API_Unity_Integration/README.md

 - Displays all fetched information directly on the game screen using Unity's text elements.
 - Error handling for invalid input or server failures.

-## Requirements
-- Unity 2021.3 or newer (supporting Universal 2D projects).
-- TextMeshPro package included in the project.
-- ASP.NET Web API to provide the backend data for user details and posts.

 ## How to Run the Project
 1. Clone the repository: